-The cultural resources of Nuaailua Stream were not classified by the HSA, likely due to a lack of archaeological survey coverage.
+The HSA classified the cultural resources of Makapipi Stream as "outstanding."
 Data were collected in in three general areas of: 1) archaeological; 2) historical; and 3) modern practices.
 Archaeological data were originally compiled by the State Historic Preservation Division and are only current to 1990, the date of the HSA (Table 12-7).